chrisleekr/binance-trading-bot/README.md

 - [x] Fix the bug with handling open orders
 - [x] Fix the bug with limit step in the frontend
 - [x] Updated the frontend to display buy open orders with the buy signal
+- [x] Secure frontend with the password with basic authentication
+- [ ] Enhance frontend authentication - only configuration requires
+      authentication
 - [ ] Allow browser notification in the frontend
-- [x] Secure frontend with the password
 - [ ] Allow to disable sorting in the frontend

 ## Acknowledgments